 The Crime Survey for England and Wales is designed to measure the extent of crime by asking households whether they have experienced any crime in the last 12 months.
 Visiting every address in England and Wales is not possible as it would take too long and the cost could not be justified.
 Instead, we select a representative sample of addresses and ask people at these addresses to take part in the study.
 These addresses are selected to represent the population as a whole.

-In 2021/2022 approximately 50,000 households will be selected to take part in this research.
+In 2023/24 around 75,000 households will be selected to take part in this research.
 These households are chosen at random from the Royal Mail’s list of addresses.
 Interviewers do not know who lives at the address until they visit it.

 Once an address has been selected for the study, we cannot replace it with another address.
 This means that we rely on the goodwill of those who have been chosen to take part in the survey.

 If your address has been selected for the survey, you should have received a letter informing you about the survey.
 The letter is accompanied by a leaflet containing more information about the survey.
 Copies of the letter and leaflet can be downloaded here